 Table 1 gives the current values of the risk indicators and the corresponding historical averages.
 The current values of the indicators imply a buffer rate of 0% of the total risk exposure amount.
-The table shows that the credit-to-GDP gap is negative (at -38.7%), while the credit-to-GDP ratio reaches 76.8%.
+The table shows that the credit-to-GDP gap is negative (at -37.4%), while the credit-to-GDP ratio reaches 72.5%.
 The gap reflects the low level of lending to the private non-banking sector compared with past levels.
 The low level of lending implies no systemic risks originating from excessive credit growth.
-Annual growth in lending to the domestic private non-financial sector with 1 % growth turned out to be positive for the first time since third quarter of 2011.
-The annual rate of growth of real estate prices in the third quarter of 2016 was 7.3%, which is higher than the average for the period 2000Q1-2017Q1.
-No overheating of the real estate market that could be driven by excess credit growth is observed at the moment.
+Annual growth in lending to the domestic private non-financial sector with 4.6% growth turned out to be positive for the third time since third quarter of 2011 (first time in 2017Q1).
+The annual rate of growth of real estate prices in the third quarter of 2017 was 9.4%, which is more than twice the average for the period 2000Q1-2017Q3.
+Growth in real estate prices is an expected consequence of the turnover of past negative growth rates and does not yet imply the emergence of new risks arising from excessive lending activities of banks.
 The LTD ratio for the private non-banking sector is also below its past values (at 0.8).
 This indicates that lending is primarily being financed by customer deposits, a stable source of bank funding.
-ROE exceeds zero, but remains moderate at 0.08.
-In periods of excessive lending ROE reaches higher values.
+ROE (at 0.09) does not reach values characteristic for periods of excessive lending.
 And finally, the ratio of credit to gross operating surplus, a measure of private-sector indebtedness, which reflects the corporate sector's capacity to repay debts, is low.